10 Best Blackstone Seasonings and Rubs, Ranked

 1. Blackstone All Purpose Seasoning

 The one to start with if you’re building a Blackstone seasoning kit.
-It’s a balanced blend of salt, garlic, onion, and herbs that works on everything: burgers, chicken, potatoes, vegetables, eggs.
+It’s a balanced salt-pepper-garlic-forward blend with onion and a touch of herbs that works on everything: burgers, chicken, potatoes, vegetables, eggs.
 Not the most exciting flavor profile, but it’s consistent and it doesn’t fight with other flavors you’re building on the griddle.

 If you keep only one seasoning next to the flat-top, this is it.
 Apply it before the food hits the surface so it can crust into the sear.